AlbertWill/yii2-rabbitmq/README.md

 #### Semaphore Support (Kubernetes Auto-scaling)
 This extension supports semaphore-based concurrency control, which is useful in Kubernetes auto-scaling scenarios to limit the number of concurrent consumer instances.

+**What is Semaphore?**
+Semaphore is a distributed concurrency control mechanism that uses Redis to coordinate multiple consumer processes.
+It ensures that no more than a specified number of consumer instances are running simultaneously, which is crucial in containerized environments like Kubernetes where auto-scaling can create multiple pod instances.

+**How it works:**
+1. When a consumer starts, it attempts to acquire a semaphore slot from Redis
+2. If the limit is reached, the consumer waits (based on `acquire_sleep` configuration)
+3. Once acquired, the consumer runs and periodically sends heartbeats to refresh the TTL
+4. When the consumer stops (normally or due to error), it releases the semaphore slot
+5. Other waiting consumers can then acquire the released slot

+**Configuration Example:**
 ```php
 'rabbitmq' => [
     // ... other config ...